This chapter contains the following information about the Cisco SIP IP phone:

 Figure 1-2 Cisco SIP IP Phone Physical Features

-•Line or speed-dial buttons—Opens a new line or speed dials the number on the LCD screen.
+•Line or speed dial buttons—Opens a new line or speed dials the number on the LCD screen.

 •Footstand adjustment—Adjusts the angle of the phone base.

 •Information (i) button—Provides online help for selected keys or features and network statistics about the active call.
+This feature will be available in a future release.

-•On-screen mode buttons—Retrieves information about current settings, recent calls, available services, and voice-mail messages.
+•On-screen mode buttons—Retrieves information about current settings, recent calls, available services, and voice mail messages.

 •Function toggles—Includes these options: